 The Bodhisatta was once a king’s advisor.
 The king was so talkative that nobody could get a word in.
-Nearby lived a tortoise who had befriended a pair of geese.
-One day they invited the tortoise to come visit their beautiful home.
-Though he couldn’t get there on his own, if he bit down on a stick the geese could carry it between them as they flew—all the tortoise had to do was keep his mouth shut.
-As they flew, some excited children yelled out, “There are two geese carrying a tortoise by a stick!”
+Near the city lived a tortoise who had befriended a pair of geese.
+One day they invited the tortoise to visit their beautiful Himalayan home.
+Though he couldn’t get there on his own, if the tortoise bit down on a stick, the geese could carry him between them as they flew—all the tortoise had to do was keep his mouth shut.
+As they flew, some excited children yelled out, “Two geese are carrying a tortoise by a stick!”
 The tortoise wanted to tell them to mind their own business, and when he started to speak, he fell into the palace courtyard and smashed in two.
-People were shocked and the king came up with all his court to see what the commotion was about.
+People were shocked, and the king came up with all his court to see what the commotion was about.

 In the Lifetime of the Buddha

-The tortoise was an earlier birth of Cula Kokalika, a greedy disciple of the Buddha, and the geese were Sariputta and Moggallana, two of the Buddha’s top disciples.
-Sariputta and Moggallana spent one rains retreat at Cula Kokalika’s home with the instruction not to tell the locals they were there.
+The tortoise was an earlier birth of Cula Kokalika, a greedy disciple of the Buddha, and the geese were earlier births of Sariputta and Moggallana, two of the Buddha’s top disciples.
+Sariputta and Moggallana spent one rainy season at Cula Kokalika’s home, with the instruction not to tell the locals they were there.
 After the three months had passed, they set off back to the Buddha’s monastery.
 Right after they departed, Cula Kokalika boasted to people about who had been staying with him.
-They immediately gathered food and robes to donate and rushed after the departed disciples to pay respect.
+They quickly gathered food and robes to donate and rushed after the departed disciples to pay respect.
 Knowing that Sariputta and Moggallana were very frugal and would not accept the gifts, Cula Kokalika followed, expecting that the things would be given to him.
-But the elder disciples just told the people to keep everything, and this made Cula Kokalika angry.
+But the elder disciples just told the people to keep everything, and this angered Cula Kokalika.